Bergschtein/Bergschtein.github.io/docs/professional.markdown

 ## Studies

-I was a student at NTNU Trondheim from autumn 2018 until spring 2024.
+From august 2018 until the june of 2024 I was a student at NTNU Trondheim.

 ### Master In Statistics

 Focus on theoretical and practical aspects of computational statistics.

-From statistical learning theory and model selection, bayesian methods such as MCMC, and machine learning and AI.
+From statistical learning theory and model selection,

+bayesian methods such as MCMC,

+and machine learning and AI.

 My thesis revolved around representation learning for generative models for time series.
 You can download the thesis [here.](/assets/Master_thesis.pdf)

 ### (A taste of a) Master In Cyber Security and Data Communication

+Following a theoretical study of algebra, cryptography and coding theory, I was curious about cyber security.

+I studied network protocols throughout the OSI model, performed risk analyses of ICT systems and worked with database management systems.

+I wrote a compendium for the course Algorithms and Data structures.
+Download the compendium [here](/assets/professional/AlgDat_kompendium.pdf) (norwegian only).

 ### Bachelors In Mathematics